blablacar/redis-client/README.md

 [![Build Status](https://travis-ci.org/blablacar/redis-client.png)](https://travis-ci.org/blablacar/redis-client)

-This lib provide a simple Redis connection wrapper.
+This library provides a simple Redis connection wrapper.

 ## Installation

-The recommended way to install this lib is through [Composer](http://getcomposer.org/).
+The recommended way to install this library is through [Composer](http://getcomposer.org/).
 Require the `blablcar/redis-client` package into your `composer.json` file: